 Because it was through social that I learned his thinking has evolved regarding the terms brand journalism and content marketing, I’m now sharing pertinent information here.

-The long-awaited CBC Radio documentary on is slated to air in early September 2013.
+The long-awaited “Brand New World” CBC Radio documentary on aired in early September 2013.
 Although exact content is unknown, I do know that Ira Basen has settled on the term corporate media.